 My recommendation would be closer to 10% depending on steep time

-Have all your tools and supplies laid out within easy reach-
+Have your tools and supplies laid out within easy reach and please, keep the kids and pets away-

 Prepare a 10ml base bottle of Nicotine with your desired PG/VG percentages